Trail Project

 • Rotates 360 degrees

-• Can access material below the trail
+• It can access material below the trail

-• Zero tail swing works well on steep sideslopes
+• It works well on steep sideslopes

 • Good at cutting and shaping backslope